phpuech/OT_Analysis/README.md

 - error (pN/nm) type=float
     calculates the error of the force slope for the "Press" segment
 - contact_point_index type=int
-    index of the contact point between the ball and the cell on the "Press" segment
+    index of the contact point between the beadand the cell on the "Press" segment
 - contact_point_value  (pN) type=float
-    force value of the contact point between the ball and the cell on the "Press" segment
+    force value of the contact point between the beadand the cell on the "Press" segment
 - force_min_press_index type=int
     index of the minimum force of the "Press" segment
 - force_min_press_value (pN) type=float